Stomp (theatrical show): 1990–98

 In the summer of 1991, Cresswell and McNicholas produced, financed, and directed the original Stomp show, previewing at London's Bloomsbury Theatre and premiering at the Assembly Rooms in Edinburgh, where it became the Guardians "Critic's Choice" and won the Daily Expresss "Best of the Fringe" award.
-Originally a seven-piece (with Luke Cresswell, Theseus Gerard, Fraser Morrison, Carl Smith, Nick Dwyer, David Olrod and Sarah Eddy), Stomp grew to be an eight-person outfit with the addition of Fiona Wilkes in the autumn of '91.
+Originally a seven-piece (with Luke Cresswell, Theseus Gerard, Fraser Morrison, Carl Smith, Nick Dwyer, David Olrod and Sarah Eddy), Stomp grew to be an eight-person outfit with the addition of Fiona Wilkes in the autumn of 1991.

 Between 1991 and 1994, the original cast of Stomp played to capacity audiences around the world.
 The touring culminated in a season at Sadler's Wells Theatre in London in January 1994, where Stomp received an Olivier nomination for the "Best Entertainment Award" and won "Best Choreography Award in a West End show".
 Also, in 1993, they performed in an advertisement for apples for the Australian Horticultural Corporation.

 Stomp began its run at the Orpheum Theatre in New York City in February 1994 winning an Obie Award and a Drama Desk Award for Most Unique Theatre Experience.
 By the summer of 1994, the first American cast was in place at the Orpheum, freeing the original cast for a tour of North America and Japan.
-The cast appeared on General Hospital in 1994.
+The cast appeared on the American soap opera General Hospital in 1994.

 An extended version of Stomp, involving up to 30 cast members, was created for the Brighton Festival and was subsequently presented in Melbourne.
 It was most recently seen in September 1995 in an open-air production at the Acropolis in Athens and at the Royal Festival Hall in London.

 In October 1995, Stomp appeared on an episode of Mister Rogers' Neighborhood.

 One by one, the entire cast was interviewed by Space Ghost on the Cartoon Network television sitcom Space Ghost Coast to Coast and appeared on Reading Rainbow in 1996.

-The cast cameoed on the seventh season of Mad About You, Season 7, Episode 5, "The Silent Show," 10 November 1998.